crabcanon/crabcanon.github.com/README.md

 ## Todo

-- [ ] Search for other languages
+- [ ] Search with other languages.
-- [ ] Support for more Chinese fonts
+- [ ] Support for more Chinese fonts.
-- [ ] Comment system or share functionality are not necessary for now, but if you have good recommendations which could fit this theme together, please let me know.
+- [ ] Support for a nice comment system.
+If you have good recommendations which could fit this theme, please let me know.
 Thanks!

 ## License